- John Sheahan & The New Triangle, The Dublin Legends, The Cannons concerts are confirmed for 2016

 - John Sheahan has published his first collection of poems - Fiddle Dreams - on Dedalus Press

-- The Dublin Legends have a busy schedule this autumn, and concerts are confirmed for 2016.
+- The Dublin Legends have a busy schedule this autumn

 - More sad news.
 Jim McCann has passed away peacefully on March 5th at the age of 70 after many years of bad health.